 Amlodipine is in a group of drugs called calcium channel blockers.
 Amlodipine relaxes (widens) blood vessels and improves blood flow.

 Hydrochlorothiazide is a thiazide diuretic (water pill) that helps prevent your body from absorbing too much salt, which can cause fluid retention.

 Amturnide is used to treat high blood pressure (hypertension).

 Amturnide is usually given after other blood pressure medications have been tried without successful treatment of symptoms.

 You should not use Amturnide if you are unable to urinate, or if you are allergic to sulfa drugs.

-Do not use Amturnide if you are pregnant.
-Stop using and tell your doctor right away if you become pregnant.
+Do not use if you are pregnant.
+If you become pregnant, stop taking Amturnide and tell your doctor right away.